 The Constitution says the president can be impeached in the House, tried by the Senate, then removed from office (or in this case barred from ever holding federal office again) if convicted of “Treason, Bribery, or other high Crimes and Misdemeanors.”

-House Democrats uniformly felt Trump’s words before the attack on the Capitol constituted high crimes or misdemeanors — all 222 of them voted in favor of impeachment.
-And in a notable change from Trump’s first impeachment, ten House Republicans voted to impeach, led by Rep. Liz Cheney (Wyo.), the No. 3 House Republican.
+House Democrats uniformly thought Trump’s words before the attack on the Capitol constituted high crimes or misdemeanors — all 222 of them voted in favor of impeachment.
+And in a notable change from Trump’s first impeachment, 10 House Republicans voted to impeach, led by Rep. Liz Cheney (Wyo.), the No. 3 House Republican.

 “The president of the United States summoned this mob, assembled the mob, and lit the flame of this attack,” Cheney said in a statement, adding, “There has never been a greater betrayal by a president of the United States of his office and his oath to the Constitution.”